• Skip to primary navigation

 Pattaya alcohol ban image

-On the days the sale and consumption of alcohol is banned you cannot “legally” buy alcohol anywhere, that includes convenience stores, bars, nightclubs, restaurants and hotels.
+If you happen to be in a location where the alcohol ban is still in place, you cannot “legally” buy alcohol anywhere, including convenience stores, bars, nightclubs, restaurants, and hotels.

-it’s only a ban on alcohol, so you may find some bars around Pattaya are open, and selling soft drinks and food, but in reality a lot won’t bother opening at all.
+It’s only a ban on alcohol, so you may find some bars open, selling soft drinks and food, but in reality, most won’t bother opening at all.

-The alcohol bans are enforced on important Buddhist holidays (Buddha Days) in Thailand and are nationwide. see details below.
+The alcohol bans are enforced on important Buddhist holidays (Buddha Days) in Thailand.
+See details below.

 Makha Bucha Day: On the full moon day of the third lunar month, usually February or March